 On 2nd July 2014 I was appointed (SW-Building Maintenance/Health and Safety Officer) after the previous post holder, Mike Crosskey, stood down.
-As the ageing 'Signal Tower' is constantly exposed to a harsh environment, extremes of temperature, wind, damp and wear it requires constant inspection and attention.
-The first task was to convert the damp lower storage area into a training room.
-This is now named 'Richard's Room' in recognition of the tremendous input that the late Richard McMinn not only put into NCI Gosport, but also Calshot, Needles and Lee-on-the-Solent.
+As the ageing 'Signal Tower' is constantly exposed to a harsh environment, extremes of temperature, wind, dampness and wear it requires constant inspection and attention.
+The first task was to convert the lower damp storage area into a training room.
+This is now named 'Richard's Room' in recognition of the tremendous input that the late Richard McMinn, not only put into Gosport NCI, but also Calshot, Needles and Lee-on-the-Solent.
 After a busy two years in this post I, reluctantly, had to stand down due to osteoarthritis in both knees and had to undergo replacement knee surgery.
-John

-Mortimer took over the post from me.
+John Mortimer took over the post from me.

-The NCI was granted a national radio licence for the use of VHF Channel 65 by OFCOM on 13 August 2014.
-The next step was to put thousands of watchkeepers through Short Range Radio Courses and, since this would have been such a huge and protracted task for NCI to undertake centrally, NCI Gosport decided to train its own watchkeepers.
-Guy Sitwell and Ken McKensie volunteered to take the RYA Radio Trainers Course which qualified them to train all members to the RYA SRC standard.
+The NCI was granted a national radio licence for the use of VHF Chanel 65 by OFCOM on 13 August, 2014.
+The next step was to put thousands of watch-keepers through Short Range Radio Courses and, since this would have been such a huge and protracted task for HQ to undertake alone, Gosport NCI decided to train its own watch-keepers.
+Guy Sitwell and Ken McKensie volunteered to take the 'RYA Radio Trainers Course' which qualified them to train all members to the RYA SRC standard.

-Many of the earlier members of NCI Gosport are greatly indebted to Guy and Ken for their sterling effort, time and patience.
-It was very much, "Cometh the hour, cometh the man!"
-My own certificate was dated 11th January 2016.
+Many of the earlier members of Gosport NCI are greatly indebted to Guy and Ken for their sterling effort, time and patients.
+It was very much, "Cometh the hour, Cometh the Man!"
+My own certificate was dated 11th January, 2016.

 I have spent many hours watch keeping but had relatively few dramatic incidents to report.
-These have been mostly kayak capsizes, collisions, dismastings, rigging failures, jammed spinnakers in fresh winds and reporting EPIRB malfunctions (Electronic Position-Indicating Radio Beacons).
+These have been mostly kayak capsizes, collisions, dismastings, rigging failures, jammed spinnakers in fresh winds and reporting EPIRB malfunctions.
 I have never had to report a vessel on fire or man overboard yet!
 The most poignant incident was listening to an elderly gentleman trying to broadcast a PanPan after his catamaran had been dismasted during a squall.
 He sounded weak from exertion after dragging and securing sheets and sails clear of his propellor.
-Two other yachts suffered a similar fate at the same time, causing a bit of confusion over the radio.
+Two other yachts suffered a similar fate at the same time causing a bit of confusion over the radio.
 Although he was uncertain of his location, I soon advised SCG and then observed his slow progress towards Southampton until my visual ceased at Gilkicker Point.

-On a lighter note, one unique distinction that NCI Gosport could claim over several years, was having to issue ear defenders to protect the hearing of its watchkeepers during the firing of saluting guns on the South Bastion - especially during 21 gun salutes!
+On a lighter note, one unique distinction that Gosport NCI could claim over several years, was having to issue ear defenders to protect the hearing of its watch-keepers during the firing of saluting guns on the South Bastion - especially during 21 gun salutes!
 This is now a thing of the past as the gun battery has been moved to South Railway Jetty, HM Naval Base, Portsmouth.

-From our vantage point we see newly built warships arrive and, with a fanfare and a ship's parade, commissioned then depart to sea to protect our country's interests.
+From our vantage point we see newly built warships arrive and, with a fanfare and a ship's parade, commissioned then depart to sea to protect our county's interests.
 We also see the decommissioned, stripped and rusting remains of these once proud vessels being towed out to sea destined for foreign scrap yards.
-In ten years of watch-keeping I have seen the departure of ex- HMS Ark Royal, HMS Invincible, various vessels of the Sheffield Class (Type 42), RFA Gold Rover and RFA Grey Rover to name but a few.
-During my ten years at NCI Gosport I could not fail to be impressed by the dedication, professionalism and camaraderie of the men and women of our membership.
+In ten years of watch-keeping I have seen the departure of ex- HMS Ark Royal, Invincible, various vessels of the Sheffield Class (Type 42), Gold Rover and Grey Rover to name but a few.

+During my ten years at Gosport NCI one could not fail to be impressed by the dedication, professionalism and camaraderie of the men and women of our membership.
 The work is thoroughly absorbing and the satisfaction, especially when the input is rewarded by the saving of lives, immeasurable.